adaltas/node-parameters/README.md

         app.set('title', 'Production Mode');
     });

-The constructor `shell.Shell` take an optional object. options are:
+The constructor `shell` take an optional object. options are:

 -	*env*, defined the running environment
 -	*prompt*, Character for command prompt, default to ">>"